Laravel-Backpack/docs/7.x-dev/crud-fields.md

 <a name="summernote"></a>
 ### summernote

-Show a [Summernote wysiwyg editor](http://summernote.org/) to the user.
+Show a [Summernote WYSIWYG editor](http://summernote.org/) to the user.

 ```php
 CRUD::field([   // Summernote